f4exb/sdrangel/plugins/samplesink/bladerfoutput/readme.md

   - Blue triangle icon: device is ready and can be started
   - Red square icon: device is running and can be stopped
-  - Magenta (or pink) square icon: an error occured
+  - Magenta (or pink) square icon: an error occured.
+In the case the device was accidentally disconnected you may click on the icon, plug back in and start again.

 <h3>2: Baseband sample rate</h3>

-This is the baseband stream sample rate in kS/s before interpolation (4) to produce the final stream that is sent to the BladeRF device.
+This is the baseband sample rate in kS/s before interpolation (4) to produce the final stream that is sent to the BladeRF device.
 Thus this is the device sample rate (6) divided by the interpolation factor (4).

 <h3>3: Frequency</h3>